rodneylab/parsedown/README.md

 */
 ```

-## Compile WASM (see next section instead if working with Deno)
+## Compile WASM (see next section instead, if working with Deno)

 _Method above is tested with Deno, you only need to compile the WASM yourself if
-you have issues in other runtimes or are customising the Rust source code for
+you have issues in other runtimes or are customizing the Rust source code for
 your own needs._

 1. Clone the project and change into the project directory.
 Then run these